TenSketch/RCT/content/Elderly Care Projects/home.md

 tags: ["elder","projects"]
 draft: false
 ---

-We feel that today's generation has better compassion and respect for the elders, than their previous generation which witnessed a lot of financial and family hurdles forcing them to leave elders at old age homes or alone.
-If you take social media and cinema,youngsters share a lot of useful thoughts and messages about caring elders.
-We at RCT, has given old age homes, not just for accommodation and food, but also to enable to join with their families again, provide employment, healthcare and complete rehabilitation.
+We feel that today’s generation has better compassion and respect for the elders than their previous generation which witnessed a lot of financial and family hurdles forcing them to leave elders at old age homes or alone.
+If you take social media and cinema, youngsters share a lot of useful thoughts and messages about caring elders.
+We at RCT has given old age homes, not just for accommodation and food, but also to enable to join with their families again, provide employment, healthcare and complete rehabilitation.

-## NULM-Shelter for urban homeless men (2016-2018)
+## NULM-Shelter for urban homeless men (Since 2016)

 National Urban Livelihood Mission (NULM) aims at providing permanent shelter equipped with essential services to the urban homeless in a phased manner under the Scheme of Shelter for Urban Homeless (SUH).